FutureWorkshops/FWTClock/README.md

 **ringView** the frontmost ring of the clock

-The view has two more properties to help you configure your clock appearance:
+The view has few more properties to help you configure the clock appearance:

-**edgeInsets** use this property to resize and reposition the effective rectangle.
+**edgeInsets** use this property to resize and reposition the effective rectangle

 **subviewsMask** an integer bit mask that determines which of the clock subviews should be enabled

+**appearanceClass** the class to use for initialize the clock subviews

 ##FWTClockView subviews: default

 **FWTClockShapeView** the backing layer of this superclass is a *CAShapeLayer*.
-The view call the *updateShapePath* only when it's needed and this is the right time to create the path and to set .
+The view call the *updateShapePath* only when it's needed and relies on the *pathBlock* property to set the path property of the layer.
+Use the *edgeInsets* property to resize and reposition the effective rectangle.

-**FWTClockBackgroundView**
+**FWTClockBackgroundView** *[todo]*

-**FWTClockHandView**

-**FWTClockRingView**
+**FWTClockHandView** the height of each hand matches the clockView height (the anchorPoint is the default one).
+There are two additional properties: *start* and *end*, the start and the end of the path when drawn in the layer’s coordinate space.

+##FWTClockViewAppearance
+The FWTClockViewAppearance protocol gives you an additional way to customize your FWTClockView.
+There's only method to implement:

+\+ (UIView *)clockView:(FWTClockView *)clockView viewForClockSubview:(FWTClockSubview)clockSubview;

+There's no possibility to force the clock view to call this method or the refresh the appearance after it's added to the superview.

 ##For your interest

 ##Demo
-The sample project.
+See the sample project.

 ##Licensing